How to Set Up Workflow Triggers

 Q: Can I use the trigger URL with any external system?

-A: Yes, any system capable of sending HTTP POST requests can use workflow triggers.
+A: Yes.
+Any system capable of sending HTTP POST requests can use workflow triggers.
 This includes web forms, CRM systems, marketing platforms, and automation tools like Zapier.

 Q: How do I know if my trigger is working correctly?